Brief Introduction to Chinese History — Dynasties, Rise and Fall of Empires, and Important Historical Events

 Except for those who started to write drama, which appeared and flourished in the Yuan Dynasty.

-— Era of Strong, Characteristic and Dignified
+Ming Dynasty — Era of Strong, Glorious, and Dignified

-A poor orphan who used to beg for food joined a rebel army at the end of the Yuan Dynasty.
+A poor orphan who used to beg for food joined an uprising army at the end of the Yuan Dynasty.

 After Emperor Zhu Yuanzhang passed away and gave the throne to his grandson, his fourth son snatched the throne from this legit heir through war.

-Decades later, emperor Zhu Qizhen led a strong troop indiscreetly marched northward and encountered a big failure, which had himself got caught and had Ming Empire’s strongest main force perished.
-Soon, Beijing was being besieged and attacked.
+Decades later, emperor Zhu Qizhen led a robust troop, marched northward indiscreetly, and encountered a big failure, which got him imprisoned and had Ming Empire’s strongest main force perish.

-— Rotten Autocratic in A Fancy Coat
+Qing Dynasty — Rotten Autocracy in A Fancy Coat

 Qing Dynasty (1636 — 1912), the last feudal empire in the history of China, was the most authoritarian era when the emperor was in charge of everything.

-During this period, many warlords still fought against each other, while many foreign forces kept grabbing profits as much as possible.
+During this period, many warlords fought against each other, while many foreign forces kept grabbing all interests as much as possible.

-Every inch of Chinese land had experienced intense fights, and witnessed blood and sacrifice.
-This is part of the Second World War, which was ended in the year 1945.
+Every inch of Chinese land had experienced intense fights and witnessed countless blood and sacrifices.
+This was part of the Second World War, which ended in 1945.

 Over 35 million Chinese died during this period, including soldiers and civilians.

-The People's Republic of China was built in 1949, after the Kuomintang, the ruling party of the Republic of China, failed and escaped to Taiwan.
+The People's Republic of China was built in 1949 after the Kuomintang, the ruling party of the Republic of China, failed and escaped to Taiwan.

 China experienced ups and downs since after.

-History needs to be discussed, investigated and testified, by time, large numbers of people and lots of potential new information.
+History needs to be discussed, investigated, and testified, by time, large numbers of people, and lots of potential new information.

-However, a certain fact is that the Chinese are trying their best to regain the lost confidence, dignity and glory, step by step.
+However, a certain fact is that the Chinese are trying their best to regain the lost confidence, dignity, and glory, step by step.